Darwaza: Plot

 Upon arrival, Suraj is given a warm welcome by the villagers.
 Sardar tells Suraj that Pratap Singh was his old buddy and laments his death.

-The village extremists Shakal, younger brother of Dharma, and Goga dislike the friendly attitude of Sardar towards Suraj and arouse Suraj for a fight.
+The village extremist Shakal's, younger brother of Dharma, and Goga dislike the friendly attitude of Sardar towards Suraj and arouse Suraj for a fight.
 A violent duel ensues between Shakal and Suraj with Suraj's decisive victory.
 Meanwhile, Rachna happens to discover Shambhu Kaka's corpse and takes to her heels to tell Suraj.
 However, when they return the dead body is nowhere to be seen.
 Shakal wants to settle scores with Suraj (for Pratap Singh's atrocities) for the untimely death of his brother Dharma and his mother.
 His wife Reshma tries to persuade Shakal to leave the dog-eat-dog attitude but Shakal is blinded by revenge and believes that killing Suraj would do justice to the souls of his deceased mother and brother.
 At night Reshma goes to the Haveli to make Suraj understand about the impending peril he and Rachna could face.
 At the Haveli she finds Shankar sneaking out of a hidden door.
 With much curiosity Reshma opens the door (unbeknownst to anyone else) and finds that the door opens to a dungeon.
 Several minutes later, we see Reshma dead and Shankar digging a grave for her.
-Afterwards Shakal finds Reshma's bracelet on a near the grave and Goga blames Suraj for her death.
+Afterwards Shakal finds Reshma's bracelet near the grave and Goga blames Suraj for her death.
 Enraged Shakal kills Shaila as he does not want the Sardar to know about Reshma's death.